netfoundry/taste-of-ziti/java/modbusServer/README.md

-# OpenZiti Modbus Server Demo
+# OpenZiti ModbusTCP Server Demo

 This example is a simple Java server that listens for ModbusTCP device messages using OpenZiti.